 If a fuse engages, first investigate what caused the overcurrent condition.
 Modify your test setup to prevent the overcurrent condition from occurring.
-If you are using the Joulescope UI, press the sidebar to clear all engaged fuses.
+If you are using the Joulescope UI, press the icon on the sidebar to clear all engaged fuses.
 You can also clear individual fuses for each instrument using the Device Control widget.